arturo-lang/arturo/tools/wikidocs/index.template.md

 ### Alphabetical Index

-Yes, all the |size aIndex| library functions in one place!
+Yes, all the |size aIndex| library functions & constants in one place!

 <p align="justify">
 |join.with: " ▪︎ " aIndex|